ICanBoogie/Routing/README.md

 ```

 The `ICanBoogie\Routing\ActionController::action:before` event of class
-[ActionController\BeforeActionEvent] if fired before the action method s invoked, the
+[ActionController\BeforeActionEvent] if fired before the action method is invoked, the
-The `ICanBoogie\Routing\ActionController::action` event of class
+`ICanBoogie\Routing\ActionController::action` event of class
-[ActionController\ActionEvent] if fired after.
+[ActionController\ActionEvent] is fired after.